Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

     //the same for normals
 ```

 Then you can add each texture to the proper texture array in the order they need to be rendered.
-Keep in mind, that before binding them, you need to do this once for each array at the start, or as soon as a texture array is changed (if you support that at runtime):
+Keep in mind, that before binding them, you need to do this once for each array at the start, or as soon as a texture array is changed (if you support texture changing at runtime):

 ```cpp
 void bee::internal::ReadGLTexture(std::vector<uint8_t>& data, unsigned int index)